chrispaynter/architecture/DDD/Strategic vs Tactical.md

 ## Strategic

-- Bounded context is a conceptual boundary wher a domain model is applicable.
+- Bounded Context (BC) is a conceptual boundary wher a domain model is applicable.
+- The BC provides context for the Ubiquitous Language (UL) spoken by the team.
+- The UL is expressed in its carefully designed software model.